mstrutt/jekyll-portfolio/app/_posts/2016-02-25-notes-from-front-end-london-february-2016.markdown

 	- clear your calendars
 	- schedule your user-testing in advance
 	- book a room, for the whole sprint
-	- gather supplies (postits, pens, whiteboard, research data)
+	- gather supplies (post-its, pens, white-board, research data)
 - Unpack
 	- outline what to do
 	- share all the data and research